The Commoner Class

 1st-level Innkeeper feature

-When you need to convince a rough customer of something you can lace your speech with country wit to charm friend and foe alike.
+When you need to convince a rough customer of something, you can lace your speech with country wit to charm foe and friend alike.
 As an action, you can spend Grit Dice to mimic the effect of one of the spells on the table below.
 It specifies how many Grit Dice you must spend to mimic each spell.

 Saving Throws.
 Some Country Charm spells require your target to make a saving throw to resist their effects.
 Based on your Wisdom, their saving throw DC is calculated as follows: